rpgp/rpgp/README.md

 ### Experimental WASM Support

 When enabeling the `wasm` feature, rpgp can be compiled to run using WASM in Node.js and the supported Browsers.
 Experimental bindings for this can be found in [rpgp/rpgp-js](https://github.com/rpgp/rpgp-js).

-## Independent Security Review

-rPGP and its RSA dependency got a first independent security review mid 2019.
-No critical flaws were found.
-We have fixed and are fixing some high, medium and low risk ones.
-We will soon publish the full review report.
-Further independent security reviews are upcoming.

 ## Developement